-4 SEC.
-11. Section 44941 of the Education Code is amended to 5 read:

-- 44941. (a) The notice of suspension and intention to dismiss, dismiss shall be in writing and be served upon the employee personally or by United States registered mail addressed to the employee at his last known address. pursuant to Section 44936.
+- (2) Upon receiving a copy of a complaint, information, or indictment described in subdivision (a) and forwarded by a school district, the Commission on Teacher Credentialing shall automatically suspend the employee's teaching or service credential.
+The duration of the suspension shall be until a time not more than 10 days after the date of entry of the judgment in the proceedings. - SEC.
+12. Section 44941 of the Education Code is amended to read: - 44941. (a) The notice of suspension and intention to dismiss shall be in writing and served pursuant to Section 44936.
 A copy of the charges filed, containing the information required by Section 11503 of the Government Code, together with a copy of the provisions of this article, shall be attached to the notice.
 If the employee does not demand a hearing within the 30-day period, he or she may be dismissed upon the expiration of 30 days after service of the notice. - (b) An employee who demands a hearing shall file a single document containing his or her request for a hearing pursuant to this section and a notice of defense pursuant to Sections 11505 and 11506 of the Government Code. - SEC.
-12. Section 44941.1 is added to the Education Code, to read: - 44941.1.
+13. Section 44941.1 is added to the Education Code, to read: - 44941.1.
 Notwithstanding Section 44941, the notice of suspension and intention to dismiss that is based exclusively on charges of egregious misconduct as described in paragraph (1) of subdivision (a) of Section 44932, shall be in writing and served pursuant to Section 44936.
 A copy of the charges filed, containing the information required by Section 11503 of the Government Code, together with a copy of the provisions of this article, shall be attached to the notice.
-If the employee does not demand a hearing within the 30-day period, he or she may be dismissed upon the expiration of 30 days after service of the notice. - SEC.
-13. Section 44943 of the Education Code is amended to read: - 44943.
-When any employee who has been served with notice pursuant to Section 44934 or 44934.1 of the governing board's intention to dismiss or suspend him or her demands a hearing, the governing board shall have the option either (a) to rescind its action, or (b) schedule a hearing on the matter. - 39 SEC.
-14. Section 44944 of the Education Code is amended to 40 read:
+If the employee does not demand a hearing within the 30-day period, he or she may be dismissed upon the expiration of 30 days after service of the notice.